2000 Baia Mare cyanide spill: Effects

 After the spill, the Someș had cyanide concentrations of over 700 times the permitted levels.
 The Someș flows into the Tisza, Hungary's second largest river, which then flows into the Danube.
 The spill contaminated the drinking supplies of over 2.5 million Hungarians.
 In addition to cyanide, heavy metals were also washed into the river and had a long-lasting negative impact on the environment.

 Wildlife was particularly affected on the Tisza: on a stretch, virtually all living things were killed, and further south, in the Serbian section, 80% of the aquatic life was killed; 200 tons of it was the fish in these rivers.

 Large numbers of fish died from the cyanide spill, affecting 62 species of fish, of which 20 were protected species.
 The Romanian government claimed that the fish had died of "cold", and that they were not at fault.
 In Hungary, volunteers participated in removing the dead fish to prevent the disaster from spreading across the food chain, as other animals, such as foxes, otters and ospreys had died after eating contaminated fish.

 After the cyanide entered the Danube, the large volume of the river's water diluted the cyanide, but in some sections it still remained as high as 20 to 50 times the maximum permitted concentration.

-Two years after the spill, the ecosystem began to recover, but it was still far from its initial state; the fishermen of Hungary claimed that their catches in 2002 were only at a fifth of their original levels.
+Two years after the spill, the ecosystem began to recover, but it was still far from its pre-contamination state; the fishermen of Hungary claimed that their catches in 2002 were only at a fifth of the levels in 1999.